Ochibz254/Ochibz254/README.md

-- Hi, I’m @elistonerxx
+- Hi, I’m Elly
--  I’m interested in ML..
+-  I’m interested in ML,AI and Data in General.
-   I’m currently learning Data Science
--  How to reach me elliotieno18@gmail.com
+   I’m currently learning Data Science reach me through  elliotieno18@gmail.com
-   .
+  Lets connect! .

 <!---
 Ochibz254/Ochibz254 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.